 The science teacher is also expected to work in collaboration with their own faculty and interact productively with colleagues outside their faculty, other professionals, staff and administrators, and parents.

 All teachers are expected to perform in accordance with the terms and conditions of the Collective Bargaining Agreement and are expected to work the required days as stipulated in that agreement.

 The work year is 179 days (or as stipulated in the Faculty Association contract).
 The anticipated start date for this position is 9/1/2021.

-Advanced degree in a field of science preferred.
+Earth/Geo science degree and/or advanced degree in a field of science preferred.

 Comfort level teaching middle school science.

-Experience in teaching earth science with a 'systems approach' preferred.
+Experience in teaching earth science with a “systems approach” preferred.

 About University of Chicago Laboratory Schools